Magyartanulas/magyartanulas.github.io/conditional_mood.md

 If the word `akkor` is an immediate follow-up, then `majd` is a distant unknown point in the future, like the English word sometime. `Majd` is either used with the conditional mood or present indicative mood (never the future).

 * Egy nap majd, szeretnék megtanulni egy másik nyelvet. - (Someday I would like to learn another language).
-* Holnap majd hallgatom ezt a dalot.
+* Holnap majd meghallgatom ezt a dalt.
 (Sometime tomorrow I'll listen to this song.)

 ### Listening